GuySie/ha-meural/README.md

 1. Temporarily displays an image from a specified URL on your Canvas.
 Set parameter `media_content_type` to `image/jpg` or `image/png`, depending on your image type, and set `media_content_id` to the URL of the image you want to display.
 The amount of time these images will display can be set with parameter `previewDuration` using service `meural.set_device_option`.
 This is most suitable for use in automations when you wish to display images temporarily on the Canvas without uploading them as artwork to the Meural servers.
 2. Displays artwork hosted on the Meural servers on your Canvas.
 Set parameter `media_content_type` to `item` and set parameter `media_content_id` to the item ID of the artwork you wish to display.
 You will only be able to play items that you have permission for, i.e. artwork you have uploaded yourself or that your current Meural membership gives you access to.
-If the item is not in the currently selected playlist, the Canvas will also switch to an *'All works'* playlist that contains all individual items you have played in this manner.
+If the item is not in the currently selected playlist or album, the Canvas will also switch to an *'All works'* playlist that contains all individual items you have played in this manner.
 3. Displays a playlist/album that is already uploaded to your Canvas.
 Set parameter `media_content_type` to `playlist` and parameter `media_content_id` to the gallery ID of the playlist or album that you wish to display.
 You will not be able to display a playlist or album that has not yet been sent to the Canvas through the Meural app or website.
 When typing in gallery IDs manually, please note that albums are represented by a gallery ID on your Canvas that is not the same as their album ID on the Meural servers.